getitdonestudio/hcopdmx/README.md

 ./setup-raspi.sh
 ```

-5. After the script runs, you'll need to run the PM2 startup command (which will be displayed in the terminal) to enable automatic startup on boot.

-6. Access the application at `http://your-raspberry-pi-ip:3000`
+5. Access the application at `http://your-raspberry-pi-ip:3000`

 ### Manual Installation